 - Notification of Fuel Switch Due within 30 days of fuel switch.
-The notice must include, at least, the following information: - The name of the owner or operator of the affected source, the location of the source, the boiler(s) that have switched fuels, were physically changed, or took a permit limit, and the date of the notice. - o The date upon which the fuel switch, physical change, or permit limit occurred. - Initial Notification of Applicability Due within 120 days of fuel switch. - Compliance Requirements (varies by boiler) Must be conducted within 180 days of fuel switch. - The Energy Assessment is applicable to existing boilers and is conducted "one-time"; therefore, it is only required the first time an existing boiler becomes subject to Subpart JJJJJJ. - o If it has been more than 2 or 5 years, as applicable, since the boiler's previous tune-up, the tune-up must be performed within 180 days of the fuel switch.
-The tune-up must be completed in accordance to the requirements of Subpart JJJJJJ. - New oil-fired boilers with heat input capacity of 10 MMBtu/hr or greater are subject to an emission limit for Filterable PM. - Notification of Compliance Status (NOCS) Due within 60 days of completion of the compliance requirement.
+The notice must include, at least, the following information: - The name of the owner or operator of the affected source, the location of the source, the boiler(s) that have switched fuels, were physically changed, or took a permit limit, and the date of the notice. - The date upon which the fuel switch, physical change, or permit limit occurred. - Initial Notification of Applicability Due within 120 days of fuel switch. - Compliance Requirements (varies by boiler) Must be conducted within 180 days of fuel switch. - The Energy Assessment is conducted "one-time"; therefore, it is only required the first time an existing boiler becomes subject to Subpart JJJJJJ. - If it has been more than 2 or 5 years, as applicable, since the boiler's previous tuneup, the tune-up must be performed within 180 days of the fuel switch.
+The tune-up must be completed in accordance to the requirements of Subpart JJJJJJ. - New oil-fired boilers with heat input capacity of 10 MMBtu/hr or greater are subject to an emission limit for Filterable PM. - Notification of Compliance Status (NOCS) Due within 60 days of completion of the compliance requirement. - An existing or new gas-fired boiler that no longer meets the definition due to a fuel switch or operating exceedance on liquid fuel, retains the "existing" or "new" classification: - An existing dual-fuel fired boiler that met the definition of a gas-fired boiler prior to 4 June 2010, but then becomes subject to Subpart JJJJJJ after that date as a result of a fuel switch from gaseous fuel to solid fossil fuel, biomass, or liquid fuel is considered to be existing as long as the boiler is designed to accommodate the alternate fuel. - A new or reconstructed dual-fuel fired boiler meeting the definition of gas-fired boiler that becomes subject to Subpart JJJJJJ after 4 June 2010 due to a fuel switch from gaseous fuel to solid fossil fuel, biomass, or liquid fuel is considered to be a new boiler. - The boiler must continue to comply with all applicable Subpart JJJJJJ requirements for oil-fired boilers until the end of the current calendar year (i.e., December 31).
+To requalify as a "gas-fired boiler," the boiler must meet the Subpart JJJJJJ definition of "gas-fired boiler" beginning on January 1 of the next calendar year.